• As low as $770/Night

 We are members of the Shoal’s Club, so you can buy a temporary membership to it for your stat.
 Please note, that both clubs have added an administrative fee of $100 if your temporary membership is not processed 7-10 days before your arrival.
 Starting in 2022, the Clubs are now charging per person, per week for anyone 6 years and older using the Club (instead of the per bedroom charge covering the home).
 In high season & many holidays, the Shoal’s Club is closed to temporary members on Mondays & the BHI Club is closed to temporary members on Saturdays & Sundays.
 Shoal’s Club paperwork can be done directly on their website, and you can pay the club directly with your credit card at the time you sign up or by phone at least 7 days before you arrive.
 The Club’s website has information about the services, activities, and the dining options they offer.
 It is updated fairly regularly & changes frequently.

-We were hoping to do Friday to Friday or Sunday to Sunday units in order to avoid Saturday to Saturday units which are so (maybe too) trendy.
-We thought many guests might want to avoid the most fashionable turnover day, for ease of ferry and tram reservations/booking, etc. The lines for the ferries are much more busy on Saturday.
+We were hoping to do Friday to Friday or Sunday to Sunday units in order to avoid Saturday to Saturday units which are so (maybe too) fashionable.
+We thought many guests might want to avoid the most trendy turnover day, for ease of ferry and tram reservations/booking, etc. The lines for the ferries are much more busy on Saturday.
 However, we are flexible if you prefer Saturday.
 We encourage you to consider Friday to Friday, another weekday, or Sunday.

 Starting with the first week of June 2023, the ferry ticketing system has become electronic, with the ability to make reservations for each ferry.
 Here is a link to their website and frequently asked questions: